nronzel/pathfindr/README.md

 # Pathfindr

-Pathfindr helps you analyze internal linking within your website by generating a comprehensive report.
+Pathfindr helps you analyze linking within your website by generating a comprehensive report on internal and external links.

 ## Features